pansaty/Archive-SQLDB-ReImport-OnDeman/README.md

  * Login to Azure using the Azure Automation RunAs account
  * Get the credential needed to login into the Logical SQL Server hosting the databases to be archived
  * Confirm that the databases are online
- * Start and Export Job to export the database
+ * Start an Export Job to export the database
  * Wait until export is completed
  * If $deletedatabases is set to $true and databases exported successfully, delete the database